 Can asset owners choose to voluntarily report on their internally managed assets through the asset class modules?

-The full asset class modules, including all indicators (questions), continue to be available as an open resource for signatories on the PRI website.
-However, asset owners will not report to the PRI on the asset class modules, nor will the PRI provide feedback and assessment on those modules for asset owners.
+The full asset class modules, including all indicators (questions), continue to be available for all signatories on the PRI website.
+However, asset owners cannot report to the PRI on the asset class modules, nor does the PRI provide feedback and assessment on those modules for asset owners.

-As in previous years, where asset owners outsource their investment activities to external investment managers, they will be required to report on their selection, appointment, and monitoring of managers in the Selection, Appointment and Monitoring (SAM) module.
+As in previous years, where asset owners outsource their investment activities to external investment managers and have chosen to report, they will be required to report on their selection, appointment, and monitoring of managers in the Selection, Appointment and Monitoring (SAM) module.

-Why is stewardship or active ownership integrated in the Policy, Governance and Strategy (PGS) module and no longer part of the asset class modules?
+Why is stewardship or active ownership integrated in the Policy, Governance and Strategy (PGS) module?

 Are TCFD-aligned indicators considered ‘core’ or ‘plus’?

-TCFD-aligned indicators were introduced on a voluntary basis in 2018 and subsequently became mandatory.
-Completing this process and reflecting the widespread adoption of TCFD reporting in the industry, in the 2023 Reporting Framework all TCFD-aligned indicators in the PGS module are ‘core’ and therefore mandatory to report on.
+TCFD-aligned indicators were introduced in 2018 as ‘plus’, i.e. voluntary to report on, and subsequently became mandatory in 2021.
+Reflecting the widespread adoption of TCFD reporting in the industry, all TCFD-aligned indicators in the PGS module are ‘core’ and therefore mandatory to report on when completing the full Reporting Framework in 2025.

 Why did the PRI decide to gather several themes in the Policy, Governance and Strategy (PGS) module instead of dispersing them throughout asset-class specific modules?